rgho/bitcoinTicker.php/README.md

 ## Available Functions:
-Each of the following functions returns the USD value of one Bitcoin on the given exchange or price index.
+Each of the following functions returns the latest USD value of one Bitcoin on the given exchange or price index.
+The functions are named after the excanhges, be careful of exchanges with similar sounding names.

 * coindeskBPI()
 * btcChina()